Storm-WG/storm-spec/README.md

-The proposed **funding transaction**, keeping both `reward` from Alice and `stake` from Bob in case of Lightning channel between Alice and Bob will be represented by a funds coming from both parties allocated into an additional output within the **commitment transaction**, which can be spend in the exactly the same manner either via timeouts or HTLC-based settlement.
-Once HTLC-based settlement is achieved, this output can be discarded and the **commitment transaction** can be updated with a new balances taking into account the `reward` paid to Bob by Alice.
+The proposed **funding transaction**, keeping both `reward` from Alice and `stake` from Bob in case of Lightning channel between Alice and Bob will be represented by a funds coming from both parties allocated into an additional output within the **LN commitment transaction**, which can be spend in the exactly the same manner either via timeouts or HTLC-based settlement.
+Once HTLC-based settlement is achieved, this output can be discarded and the **LN commitment transaction** can be updated with new balances taking into account the `reward` paid to Bob by Alice.

 ## Messaging support